 Which Type of IRA Works For Me?

-Deciding which of these two types of IRAs to open might seem confusing, and indeed, which is better for your particular financial landscape will depend on your individual plans and preferences.
+There are many different types of IRAs and deciding which one to open might seem confusing, and indeed, which is better for your particular financial landscape will depend on your individual plans and preferences.
 Here are some questions to ask when looking at different types of IRA and trying to choose one:

-On the other hand, if you’re busy paying down debts today and can benefit from every spare saved cent, the tax break offered by a traditional IRA might be appealing.
+• Are you busy paying down debts today and can benefit from every spare saved cent?
+Then the tax break offered by a traditional IRA might be appealing.

 That said, all that depends on the tax code looking similar to how it looks today in however many years stand between you and retirement.
 Substantial edits to the tax code are made on occasion and may change the way taxes are assessed.

-Anyone who is earning income can open an IRA.
-It’s a no-brainer if you don’t have access to an employee-sponsored plan, such as a 401(k) or a 403(b).
+• Anyone who is earning income can open an IRA.
+It’s a good option if you don’t have access to an employee-sponsored plan, such as a 401(k) or a 403(b).

-If you’re self-employed, you might want to look into https://www.sofi.com/blog/sep-ira-self-employed-contribution/, which may allow you to contribute more each year than the Roth or Traditional IRAs, depending on how much you earn.
+• If you’re self-employed, you might want to look into a SEP IRA, which may allow you to contribute more each year than the Roth or Traditional IRAs, depending on how much you earn.

 If you’re still a ways out from retirement, and if you can afford it, you could contribute up to the maximum limit—that’s $6,000 for 2019—every year.
 (When you’re older than 50, you can contribute more.)
 Even if you can’t afford that, you might want to throw in as much as you can.